Overdraft Transfer Service

 How to Get Overdraft Transfer Service

 3 Funds are transferred from the primary protecting account first.
-If funds in the primary protecting account are insufficient to cover any item posting to the Checking account, all available funds are transferred from the primary protecting account and then another transfer is made from the secondary protecting account, if funds are available.
-Your Checking account will incur a $0.50 transfer fee for each transfer.
+If funds in the primary protecting account are insufficient to cover any item posting to the Checking account, all available funds, in whole dollars, are transferred from the primary protecting account and then another transfer is made from available funds in the secondary protecting account.